-- Wrong qualification – Have you ever checked the qualifications stated for the position?
+Have you ever checked the qualifications stated for the position?
 Sad, but true, many do not actually read that part.
 They miss the information telling they are not qualified or they are overqualified.
 They are sometimes frustrated in hunting jobs that they neglect the most important part of it.

 Tip: Customize your resume.
 For every position or industry you apply for, send a different resume.
-If you are applying for a sales position, do not send a resume stating you are good in writing.
+If you are applying for a sales position, do not send a resume stating you are good at writing.
 That company will not need that skill.
 Instead, convey your sales, marketing, and communication skills and strategies to land the job.
-Or else you resume will be discarded.
+Or else your resume will be discarded.

-- Communicating the wrong way – Communication is two way.
+Communication is two way.
 In interviews, effectively convey your strengths and competencies for the position.
 Learn to listen.
 To hear is different from listening.
-It is a skill only few people can fully develop.
+It is a skill only a few people can fully develop.
 The wrong information that the interviewer receives will automatically fail you.

 Strive to become as optimistic as you can be because job seeking is really very challenging.
 Focusing on the negative things will affect you emotionally, socially, and physically.
 Hopelessness will not bring you toward success or even nearer your goal.